gnames/gnverifier/README.md

 `all:`
 : If true, [GNverifier] will show all results, not only the best ones.
 The setting can be `true` or `false` (`all:t`, `all:f`).
-This setting will become true if `sources` command line option is set to `0`.
+This setting will also become true if `sources` command line option is set to `0`.

 `n:`
 : A "name" setting, that allows to combine several query components together for convenience.
 Note that it is not a 'real' scientific name, but a shortcut to enter several settings at once loosely following rules of nomenclature (`n:B. bubo Linn.
 1758`).
-For example, in contrast with GNparser results, it is possible to have abbreviated specific epithets or range in years: `n:Mono. gall.
+For example, in contrast with GNparser results, it is possible to have abbreviated specific epithets or range in
+years: `n:Mono. gall.
 Oliv.
 1750-1800`.

 Often there are errors in species eptithets gender.
 Because of that search will try to detect names in any gender that correspond to the epithet.